Population: 8 096.604 thousand people (2011)

 Area: 110785.0 sq. km

 In the east of the United States, one of the South Atlantic states is located – Virginia, which is the 10th in a row.
-According to citypopulationreview.com, its capital is the city of Richmond.
+Its capital is the city of Richmond.
 The list of major cities in the region includes Virginia Beach, Alexandria, Lynchburg, Norfolk, Newport News, Roanoke, Portsmouth, Hampton.

 The eastern part of the state is washed by the waters of the Atlantic Ocean.
 Its southern territories pass near Tennessee and North Carolina, in the west – with Kentucky, in the northeast – with the District of Columbia and the state of Maryland.
 Located in the east of the state, the Delmarva Peninsula is separated from the province by the Chesapeake Bay.
 Much of eastern Virginia is swampy.
 The western territories of the state are in close proximity to the foothills of the Appalachian Mountains, which include the famous Blue Ridge and the Cumberland Plateau.